sarahutton981/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity and clarity enhance robustness and evolvability."

 In other words, don't waste time trying to optimize parts of your code before you know they're a bottleneck.
 Write good quality code initially and refine it based on actual performance data.
 This quote from computer scientist Donald Knuth emphasizes the importance of thoughtful design and strategic optimization in software development.

+# 2024-02-28
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Always strive for clarity and maintainability in your work, as it not only benefits those who will collaborate with you but also your future self when revisiting the project."

+In essence, this means that while writing efficient and functional code is crucial, investing time in making your code easy to understand, well-documented, and structured can save significant time and effort during debugging, maintenance, and enhancements.